neurogenomics/neurogenomics-lab-website/content/authors/bobby-gordon-smith/_index.md

 user_groups:
   - Alumni
 ---
-I joined the lab as a rotation student on the MRes Molecular and Cellular Biosciences program then decided to continue as a bioinformatician
+I joined the lab as a rotation student on the MRes Molecular and Cellular Biosciences program then decided to continue as a Bioinformatician